How do I optimize my Cookie banner? 5 ways (+ Bonus Tip)

 Option 1: Cookiebot

 Are you using Cookiebot as your CMP provider?
-In the dashboard, you can see the acceptance rate.
+You can see the acceptance rate in the dashboard.

 The graph is optimized with Consent Mode v2 data and unique measurements in our ecosystem: